owen-brooks/owen-brooks.github.io/_posts/2018-08-15-web-scraping.markdown

 # Scraping URLs

 As you saw above, in order to web scrape you need a URL.
 Craigslist’s main page has links to different regions around the US.
 Looking through the raw HTML it seems the links for each country are organized in HTML **\<div>**’s with the class “colmask”.
-The US section is first on the page and can be found with the following code
+The US section is first on the page and can be found with the following code:

 {% highlight python %}